 It has a high-speed DDR3 memory of 1 GB and Direct X 11 capable graphics with the 9th generation tessellation units which are programmable.
 You can improve your images and pictures with special image quality enhancement technology.

 There is also integrated an audio controller over HDMI without the need for any additional cables.
 The sound is output protected with a high bit rate of 7.1 channels for surround sound.
 It requires one X16 slot for the graphics card to be available on the motherboard.

 To support the DDMA multi-audio Windows Vista, Windows 8, Windows 7, or newer ones are required.
 The Windows XP is limited to single audio and Dual Video only.
 This incredible budget GPU includes an AMD App Acceleration which uses the GPU for rendering for fewer interruptions and smoother playback without any hangups at all.

-Moreover, when the card is in an idle state, the ZeroCore Power technology comes into play and significantly reduces the excessive power consumption.
-The best card you can get for vibrant colors and sharpest visuals for all your displays at home or in your office.
-The card remains cool with its blower styled cooler along with the heatsink for quietly whisking away heat from the VRAM and the Graphics Processing Unit.
+Moreover, when the card is in an idle state, the ZeroCore Power technology comes into play and significantly reduces excessive power consumption.
+The best card you can get for vibrant colors and the sharpest visuals for all your displays at home or in your office.
+The card remains cool with its blower-style cooler along with the heatsink for quietly whisking away heat from the VRAM and the Graphics Processing Unit.